What do they matter?

 A chubby drunken Heracles reclining on a lion's back.
 Bisitun (AMW)

-Aï Khanum - a Seleucid city in Afghanistan
+Aï Khanum - a Greek city in Afghanistan

 Map showing location of Ai Khanum

-Among the many cities founded by the Seleucids is one in the far north of Afghanistan, where the river Oxus (Amu Darya) joins the Kokcha, on the border with Tajikistan.
+Among the many cities founded by the Seleucids is one in the far north of Afghanistan, in a good defensive location, where the river Oxus (Amu Darya) joins the Kokcha, on the border with Tajikistan.
 We don't know what the Greeks called it - it's referred to as Aï Khanum after a nearby Uzbek village.
-It was founded in 300 BC by Seleucus, and had all the trappings of any Greek city thousands of miles to the west: an acropolis, a theatre seating several thousand, a gymnasium, temples dedicated to Greek gods, a library with a collection of manuscripts from the "west", coinage showing Greek divinities - Hestia, Cybele, fragments of statues (mostly made of clay as suitable stone was not available locally), sundials, walls, houses for rich and poor - and a palace.
+It was probably founded in 300 BC by Seleucus, and had all the trappings of any Greek city thousands of miles to the west: an acropolis, a theatre seating several thousand, a gymnasium, temples dedicated to its founder and to Greek gods, a library with a collection of manuscripts from the "west", coinage showing Greek divinities - Hestia, Cybele, fragments of statues (mostly made of clay as suitable stone was not available locally), sundials, walls, houses for rich and poor - and a palace.
 No democracy here then!
 Greek was spoken - and written.
 All of the numerous inscriptions which have been found are in Greek.

 Most interesting is a stele (grave-marker) commemorating the founder Kineas, erected by Clearchus, a visitor from Greece c.290 BC - almost certainly the pupil of Aristotle, Clearchus of Soli.
 On the stele were inscribed the "15 maxims" - attributed to the Seven Sages, also to be found in Delphi.
 It's a sort of Greek "mission statement", defining the core values of Greekness - the citizens of Aï Khanum were keen to be seen as Greeks.